samuel02/RTFM/README.md

 ### Running the timer
-In order to test the timer start by compiling the coore program `PTCORE/RTFM-SRC/counter.coore`:
+In order to test the timer start by compiling the cOOre program `PTCORE/RTFM-SRC/counter.coore`:

 ```bash
 $ cd PTCORE/RTFM-SRC && ./wscooremake counter.coore